-In the Request Handler view with the expanded products, CARTA icons are shown on the right-hand side of the interface.
+In the Request Handler view with the expanded products, CARTA icons are shown next to the previews.
 Once you click on any of them, CARTA will automatically open in a new web browser tab and display the image (please make sure to allow the ASA to open pop-ups in your web browser first).